alysoid/ansible-arch-bootstrap/README.md

 - Mount `boot` partition and `root` Btrfs with subvolumes.
 - Create `swapfile` on `@swap` subvolume in `root` partition.
 - Install the Linux kernel and custom essential packages.
-- Install and configure the `systemd-boot` EFI boot manager.
+- Install and configure `systemd-boot` EFI boot manager.

 ## Install Arch Linux with Ansible